Log in

 Trello (Web, Android, iOS, Windows, Mac, Linux)

-Trello, the gold standard of Kanban software
+Trello, our pick for the gold standard of Kanban software.

 That's mostly because it's so easy to set up, intuitive to use, and fast.
 Really fast.
 Make a new board, and your cursor automatically appears in the first list, ready for you to name it (e.g., "To do").
 Tap Enter to jump to the next list, type in its name (e.g., "Doing"), and tap Enter again to jump to the next.